PowerMill | Key Features and Enhancements | Autodesk

 Choose from a range of toolpaths designed to accurately identify and efficiently remove unmachined stock from previous operations or cutting tools. (video: 2 min.)

-Use powerful toolpath editing options to make global or localised changes to toolpaths without the need for lengthy recalculations.
-Choose to delete, limit, reverse, reorder, combine or divide entire toolpaths or individual segments using different selection methods. (video: 2:42 min.)
+Use powerful toolpath editing options to make global or localized changes to toolpaths without the need for lengthy recalculations.
+Choose to delete, limit, reverse, reorder, combine, or divide entire toolpaths or individual segments using different selection methods. (video: 2:42 min.)

 Machining setups